 Never try to scrape the flour from the pan off and try to use it.
 Just allow the flour that is stuck on to be lost since it won’t be that pleasant when used to make cookies.

 Before you start making cookie dough, it’s important to let the flour cool off.
-You should wait at least thirty minutes to start making cookie dough so that you can get optimal results.
+You should wait at least thirty minutes to start making it so that you can get optimal results.

 Using this oven heat-treating method might make it easier for you to heat-treat large amounts of flour at once.
 Most people have bigger ovens than they do microwaves.